vivek8085/Employee-and-WorkOrder-Management-System/README.md

 # JIEF Internship project
 ---
-# Factory ERP — Production & Work Order Management
+# Employee & Work Order Management

-This repository contains a full-stack Factory ERP application for managing production and work orders.
+This repository contains a full-stack Factory ERP application for managing Employee and work orders.
 It includes a Node.js/Express backend with MongoDB and a Vite + React frontend.
 The system supports three user roles with different permissions: Admin, Manager, and Employee.

 ## Table of Contents